· Lincoln J Bicalho · Development · 20 min read

 .AddAdditionalAssemblies(typeof(Client._Imports).Assembly);

-Pitfall 1: JavaScript Interop Errors During Prerendering
+Issue 1: JavaScript Interop Error During Prerendering

 protected override async Task OnAfterRenderAsync(bool firstRender)